angelajholden/resume-layout/README.md

 It’s mobile responsive and includes a print dialog and print media query.

-_This project is part of a free, open-source series focused on helping newer developers practice HTML/CSS with real-world examples._
+_This project is part of a free, open-source series focused on helping newer developers practice HTML, CSS + JavaScript with real-world examples._

 ---